codeyoursite/whatif/README.md

 What if your browser history was the only thing used to write your CV?
 What if AI crashed out?
 What if you could tell whether others were telling the truth?
-What if you were immortal, but a highly intelligent snail was always chasing you—and if it touched you, you died?
 What if 1 person could know everything?
 What if your body could 'burn' non-food items for fuel?
 What if every person on Earth pointed a laser pointer at the Moon at once?